dw2

 However, lack of effective international organisations and supra-national governance is arguably the root cause of many of the biggest crises facing humanity in the early 21st century.

-That was the thesis which Ian Golding, Oxford University Professor of Globalisation and Development, very ably shared yesterday evening in the Hong Kong Theatre in the London School of Economics.
+That was the thesis which Ian Goldin, Oxford University Professor of Globalisation and Development, very ably shared yesterday evening in the Hong Kong Theatre in the London School of Economics.
 He was quietly spoken, but his points hit home strongly.
 I was persuaded.

 DividedNationsThe lecture was entitled Divided Nations: Why global governance is failing and what we can do about it.
 It coincided with the launch of a book with the same name.
-For more details of the book, see this blogpost on the website of the Oxford Martin School, where Ian Golding holds the role of Director.
+For more details of the book, see this blogpost on the website of the Oxford Martin School, where Ian Goldin holds the role of Director.

 It’s my perception that many technology enthusiasts, futurists, and singularitarians have a blind spot when it comes to the topic of the dysfunction of current international organisations.
 They tend to assume that technological improvements will automatically resolve the crises and risks facing society.
 Governments and regulators should ideally leave things well alone – so the plea goes.